-Text copyrighted 2014 by Cultural Heritage Lawyer.
+Text copyrighted 2015 by Cultural Heritage Lawyer.
 Blog url: culturalheritagelawyer.blogspot.com.
 Any unauthorized reproduction or retransmission of this post without the express written consent of CHL is prohibited.
 CHL is a project of Red Arch Cultural Heritage Law & Policy Research, Inc.